bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 | Seattle, WA       | 464        | 18.8%    |
 | Washington, DC    | 259        | 3.9%     |
 | Grand Total       | -2,387     | -6.1%    |
+{: alt="Java jobs within 25 miles of the top 10 cities" }

 The drops in New York and San Francisco are even more pronounced.
 Let's look at each of these a little more closely.